 "To summarize, the mechanism provides much greater funding to many small contributions than to a few large ones.
 This is not for any reason of equity or distributive justice, though there may be good reasons from those perspectives to admire the outcome it delivers.

 This is a critical point: egalitarianism, or equitable outcome, is a great success metric: it is not a good design goal (precisely because there are so many ways to measure outcomes).
-Bitcoin makes no assumptions about equality: it just implements a system for "peer-to-peer electronic payments".
+Bitcoin makes no assumptions about equality: it just implements a system for "peer-to-peer electronic payments" in a credibly neutral fashion.
 The rest is on us, and how we model the most efficient means of using technology.

 "seeks to achieve liberal ends in a fundamentally social world.
 In this sense it is also 'radical' in the original meaning: it gets to the roots of what liberalism is about, namely an anti-authoritarian commitment to neutrality across ways of living and valuing."